How to Track Down Termites

 Tree limbs and leaves that touch the roof attract termites to your home.
 These branches give termites a pathway from the ground to your house.
-Also tree limbs can damage your roof and cause roof leaks conducive to termite activity.
+Also, tree limbs can damage your roof and cause roof leaks conducive to termite activity.
 Regular tree trimming can dissuade termites from migrating to your roof.

-Similar to tree limbs, mulch can draw termites closer to your home.
+Like tree limbs, mulch can draw termites closer to your home.
 The wood chips retain moisture, providing an attractive food source.
 Lower the likelihood of termites by keeping mulch at least 15 inches from your foundation.

 As leaves and twigs build up in your gutters, the excess moisture softens or rots your roof.
 These soft spots allow termites to penetrate your home.
 Clean gutters lower the opportunities for termites to invade by preventing a soft or rotting roof.

 Several key clues signal that termites may have created a colony in your home.
-Even if you don’t spot an actual termite, they could quickly and quietly damage your property.
+Even if you don’t spot an actual termite, they can quickly and quietly damage your property.
 Although they may seem small, homeowners should immediately consult a professional upon finding any of the following signs of termites.